 Another method you can try out is to take a bit more traditional approach by trying to attract investors.
 Still, there are certain expectations that a tech startup needs to fulfill, which may not be industry-specific, yet, are not under a spyglass.

-First of all, the design, response time, and responsiveness of your website need to be absolutely impeccable.
+First of all, your website’s design, response time, and responsiveness must be impeccable.
 Second, you need to be search engine-friendly, which is why you might even want to consider outsourcing this function.
 If your startup is based in, let’s say, New York, seeking out and employing a New York SEO company yields an astoundingly positive ROI.
 It is also a great method to get ahead of both your local and global competition.

 4. Selling equity

-One of the trends that are not so popular is the idea of selling equity in a company early on.
+One trend that is not so popular is the idea of selling equity in a company early on.
 Think about it, we already mentioned that the value of your startup might increase several times over.

 This would mean that the $1,000 fraction of your company you sell today might work 10 or 100 times more in the future.
-Nonetheless, it gives you some additional support, it gives you the money you need and it provides you with help in several other ways.
+Nonetheless, it gives you some additional support, the money you need, and the help in several other ways.

 5. Join a startup incubator